Raexyl/Vertigo/README.md

  - run "cmake --build ."

 ### Dev Todo
+ - Integrate Impact into core?
+	 - App::AddRigidbody()
+	 	 - Creates scene if none exists, adds rigidbody to scene.
+	 - Core checks if scene exists, step it in core.

- - Integrate SFML
+ - Integrate SFML?
 	- App.h needs a window pointer?
 		 - Window should be made in OnStart(), and core should quit if it doesn't find a window?
- - Write Math (library or folder?)
- - Write Physics (library)